autocrypt/autocrypt/doc/level1.rst

 enter the password for both reading and sending mail, this introduces too much friction to become part of a routine daily workflow.

+Note that password protection of the secret key carries with it a risk that the user might forget their password, which might result in catastrophic data loss.
+Unlike IMAP or SMTP credentials (which can be reset by the server operator given some sort of out-of-band confirmation), there is no recovery workflow possible for the loss of a password protecting a secret key.
+An MUA that chooses to offer password protection of the secret key (or other sensitive data) SHOULD support usable and secure backup/recovery workflows for the protected material.

 Protection of the user's keys (and other sensitive data) at rest is achieved more easily and securely with filesystem-based encryption and other forms of access control.